Tjejer & snubbar

-Tjejer & snubbar, also known as Tjejer & snubbar, kärringar & gubbar, was released in March 1999 and is a studio album from Swedish dansband Lotta Engbergs.
+Tjejer & snubbar ("Girls and Boys"), also known as Tjejer & snubbar, kärringar & gubbar ("Girls and Boys, Old Ladies and Old Men"), was released in March 1999 and is a studio album from Swedish dansband Lotta Engbergs.
 The album peaked at #50 at the Swedish album chart.

-The song Tjejer & snubbar, kärringar & gubbar, which is on this album and was written by Bo Fransson, entered the Swedish hitlist Svensktoppen on 8 May 1999, with the third place in the first round as best result.
+The song "Tjejer & snubbar, kärringar & gubbar", which is on this album and was written by Bo Fransson, entered the Swedish hitlist Svensktoppen on 8 May 1999, with the third place in the first round as best result.
 On 26 June 1999 the song was "knocked out" from Svensktoppen after seven rounds.
-The song Tjejer & snubbar, kärringar & gubbar uses a "humorist" and "happy" way to talk about getting older.
+The song "Tjejer & snubbar, kärringar & gubbar" uses a "humorist" and "happy" way to talk about getting older.
 A children's choir was used in the refrains of that song.
 The album reached the 50th place at the Swedish album chart.